Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Conclusions

+The goal of this study was to develop an improved version of the polynomial approximation -- one that would have comparable computational complexity to the existing approximation but would be more robust in terms of numerical stability and substantially more accurate, particularly in reducing the frequency of larger errors.
+This goal was successfully achieved using sparse regression with an orthogonal polynomial basis.

-Sparse regression methods, such as LASSO, helped reduce overfitting and improved interpretability.
+Sparse regression methods, such as LASSO, helped reduce overfitting and improve interpretability.
 As we have shown, the choice of basis functions is crucial: orthogonal polynomials like Legendre polynomials offer better numerical stability and conditioning than monomials.
 They enable hierarchical models where higher-order terms don’t affect lower-order estimates, making them especially useful in sparse, interpretable models.
 Empirical results support these theoretical advantages.

-Using sparse regression with orthogonal polynomial basis we have: \begin{enumerate}[label=(\alph*)] \item Achieved better accuracy (lower loss with same number of parameters) than the state of the art in the literature. \item Found a Pareto front for different model complexities.
-Loss curves reveal that sparse models with orthogonal bases efficiently populate a Pareto front, balancing complexity and accuracy. \item Determined coefficients consistent over models with different capacities.
-Coefficient plots for models built on orthogonal bases show the progressive inclusion of higher-order components without disrupting lower-order structure, in contrast to models using simple regression and ordinary polynomials. \item Trained the model over only 20\% of the data with successful generalization in testing over the other 80\%.
-The results are robust under bootstrapping. \item Essentially decomposed the UTCI in a Fourier expansion with a Legendre-polynomial basis, with parameters scaling as expected.
+Using sparse regression with an orthogonal polynomial basis (or sparse orthogonal regression), we have: \begin{enumerate}[label=(\alph*)] \item Achieved substantially better accuracy -- compared to the standard approximation, the new approximation not only substantially reduces the average errors (i.e, the mean error, the mean absolute error, and the root mean square error) but also drastically reduces the frequency of large errors. \item Retained a comparable computational complexity -- the number of coefficients is almost the same for both approximations, meaning the computational complexity is comparable. \item Found a Pareto front for different model complexities -- loss curves reveal that sparse models with orthogonal bases efficiently populate a Pareto front, balancing complexity and accuracy. \item Determined coefficients consistent over models with different capacities - coefficient plots for models built on orthogonal bases show the progressive inclusion of higher-order components without disrupting lower-order structure, in contrast to models using simple regression and ordinary polynomials. \item Achieved successful generalization -- training the model over only 20\% of the data, while testing was performed over the other 80\%, highlights successful generalization.
+The results are also robust under bootstrapping. \item Essentially decomposed the UTCI in a Fourier expansion with a Legendre-polynomial basis, with parameters scaling as expected.
 Thus, we are arguably close to the theoretical optimum results for a robust approximation in the $L_{2}$ metric (or least squares). \end{enumerate}